Whether you’re working for a business online or creating one of your own, there are a lot of things that you need to know about transfers.

 The host acts as a remote directory for your website’s data transfer and applications.
 It allows you to easily put these things on hypertext transfer protocol where file transfers is possible.

 To make these commands you’ll need to use FTP client software programs.
-There are several different FTP clients to use when making the data connection (e.g., Cyberduck, FileZilla open source software).
+There are several different many ftp clients to use when making the data connection (e.g., Cyberduck, FileZilla open source software).

 What Is An FTP Hosting Account?

 An FTP host is a URL that you connect to.
-Once connected you can use the internet to manage and transfer files that are located elsewhere.
+Once connected you can use the internet to manage and downloading files that are located elsewhere.

 To do this you’ll need a file transfer protocol program (e.g., FileZilla, WinSCP) and the FTP host’s username and password.
 (Sometimes anonymous FTP access is possible when you’re using a public host or one that’s been misconfigured).